 Total Time90 minutes

 Leave your loaf of bread out to dry overnight.
 I like to use a large mixing bowl to spread out the pieces, and rotate them every so often so they dry evenly.
+You can also spread them out in a single layer on a few baking sheets.
 Once the bread is dry, cut it into approximately 1-inch cubes.
 Place the bread cubes in a large mixing bowl and set aside.